 Furnace Service and Cleaning

 Your furnace is one of those “out of sight, out of mind” items that sits tucked away in a furnace closet, basement or attic, and magically supplies comfort during the heating season.
 Every winter it delivers that warm, soothing wave of heat from the registers on cold, blustery days.
 Until one day, maybe it doesn’t... and suddenly you and your family are uncomfortable and inconvenienced.
-While natural gas furnaces are developed and tested to run reliably for years, routine furnace service and cleaning and regular furnace maintenance are the keys to keeping your heating system running at its highest efficiency and improving its life expectancy.
+While natural gas furnaces are developed and tested to run reliably for years, routine furnace service and cleaning and regular furnace maintenance are the keys to keeping your heating system running efficiently and improving its life expectancy.
 Ignoring routine furnace maintenance can cause higher utility bills and reduced comfort, and make the furnace components work harder, leading to reduced life expectancy, and in some cases, a total shutdown or system failure.

 Why is Furnace Service Important?